ervandew/eclim/doc/content/vim/java/search.rst

 .. _\:JavaSearchContext:

 As a convenience eclim also provides the command **:JavaSearchContext**.
-This command accepts no arguments and will perform the appropriate search depending on the context of the element.
+This command accepts only the optional ``-a`` argument described above, and will perform the appropriate search depending on the context of the element under the cursor.

 - If the cursor is on a class or interface declaration, the command will search for all classes / interfaces that implement / extend the element.